THE TAG BLOG

 Sellers bear the cost of payment processing fees multiple times for the same item

-Typically costing less than 50-cents per item, the 360 ID Tag solution is well worth the investment, protecting you from unscrupulous buyers and unreasonable merchant return fees when an act of ecommerce return fraud is committed.
+Typically costing less than 50-cents per item, the 360 ID Tag solution is well worth the investment, protecting you from unscrupulous buyers and unreasonable merchant return fees due to e-commerce return fraud.

 Ship your item with a 360 ID Tag attached.
 Customers can still try the item on with the return tag attached.

-Let us know in the comments below how your business has been impacted by this Paypal refund policy change
+Let us know in the comments below how this PayPal refund policy change has impacted your business

 CHELSEA DUHS - FOUNDER 360 ID TAG